Cairon29/Rick-and-Morty-Wiki/README.md

-# Rick and Morty Web App
+# Rick and Morty Wiki

 Welcome to the Rick and Morty Web App!
 This project is a React application built with TypeScript that interacts with the [Rick and Morty API](https://rickandmortyapi.com/).
 The app allows users to explore and filter characters, episodes, and locations from the beloved Rick and Morty series.